 At The Deck And Patio Company, we value our customers through one-on-one services.
 When you choose to build with us, you get a personal project developer who oversees your entire outdoor living project, from start to finish.
 Your project developer will get to know you, your preferences, your ideas, and your style - and he or she will work with you through every step of your outdoor living project:

-Schedule your free consultation today by calling our office at (832) 403-6344 or filling out our Contact Us We'll send one of our expert project developers to your home to gather information about your project.
+Schedule your free consultation today by calling our office at 832-286-1261 or by filling out our Contact Us form.
+We'll send one of our expert project developers to your home to gather information about your project.
 During this visit, your project developer will:

 At The Deck And Patio Company, we spend ample time discussing your project expectations before we get started.
 After your project developer visits your home, we'll provide you with a proposal that includes an exact quote for your project.
 And when we say "exact quote," that's exactly what we mean.
 This quote is not an estimate there will be no surprise expenses during the course of your project.